HOW DOES YOUR PEER REVIEW SYSTEM STACK UP?

 Another area of concern we found with hospitals was in what should trigger a peer review in the first place.
 50% of respondents answered that their organization did not have triggers that define when a practitioner should undergo a focused evaluation and/or that those triggers are not consistently applied by all medical staff departments.
 Unfortunately, without these defined set of triggers and an inconsistent application, the peer review system can often be seen as punitive rather than as the learning opportunity that is the ideal.

 Consider the same questions in relation to your organization.
 Do you have a peer review system in place that is clearly defined and consistently followed?
 Do you have a policy that lays out when and how to use external peer review resources to augment your internal system?
-Are your peer reviews conducted within a quick timeframe connecting the action to the correction, to provide a learning environment?
+Are your peer reviews conducted within a quick time frame connecting the action to the correction, to provide a learning environment?
 Does your hospital have clearly defined triggers for when a focused evaluation should be performed and are they consistently applied across all of your departments?
 Answering these four questions will give you a preliminary idea of how your peer review system stacks up against those of other hospitals.
-To get a more in-depth view answer the questions on our Peer Review Scorecard to identify improvement opportunities in your organization and optimize your peer review system.